 God loves you and there is nothing you can do about that!

 Martin Luther defines sins as “The Human Heart Turning In On Itself.”
 In other words, Luther believes that selfishness is the core obstacle in the human quest to be holy.
-Humans are capable to do great works of love, but sooner or later they always fall prey to their desire to be at the centre of the universe.
-Then they push God from his throne and replace him the “magic that is me.”
+Humans are capable to do great works of love, but sooner or later they always fall prey to their desire to be at the center of the universe.
+Then they push God from his throne and replace him with the “magic that is me.”

 Recognizing this inescapable duality of the human condition Lutherans believe that humans are “Sinners And Saints At The Same Time.”

 In the scripture we find God’s promise to forgive us our sins for the sake of Jesus Christ.
-Because God loves us unconditionally God’s Grace Comes To Us As A Free Gift.
+Because God loves us unconditionally, God’s Grace Comes To Us As A Free Gift.